hen-wood/meetup-clone/original-schema-and-docs.md

     {
     	"message": "Validation error",
     	"statusCode": 400,
-    	"errors": {
+    	"errors": [
-    		"venueId": "Venue does not exist",
+    		"Venue does not exist",
-    		"name": "Name must be at least 5 characters", "type": "Type must be Online or In person", "capacity": "Capacity must be an integer",
+    		"Name must be at least 5 characters",
+    		"Type must be Online or In person",
+    		"Capacity must be an integer",
-    		"price": "Price is invalid",
+    		"Price is invalid",
-    		"description": "Description is required",
+    		"Description is required",
-    		"startDate": "Start date must be in the future", "endDate": "End date is less than start date"
+    		"Start date must be in the future",
+    		"End date is less than start date"
-    	}
+    	]
     }
     ```